 As the sun softens the cover of morning mist, a pair of antlers emerge in the copper meadow.
 A male elk surveys the scene before him, his breath creates a hazy trail in the autumn air.
 He tilts his head back and calls, splintering the silence with his bugle.
 Your eyes meet his for a moment before he turns and fades into the cover of the forest.

 Encounters with wildlife are the kind of experiences that etch themselves permanently in your memories.
 A trip to Banff National Park can provide a unique opportunity to view iconic Canadian animals in their natural habitat.
 Here are a few species you might encounter during your visit:

 It’s relatively common to see a herd of these majestic grazers on a visit to Banff National Park.
-Some elk migrate to higher elevations during the summer to take advantage of emerging vegetation, while other remain in valley bottoms throughout the year.
+Some elk migrate to higher elevations during the summer to take advantage of emerging vegetation, while others remain in valley bottoms throughout the year.
 Male elk grow new antlers every spring in preparation for the fall breeding season, known as rut.

 If you’re visiting Banff in spring or summer, you might be able to catch a glimpse of this beautiful, migratory bird.
 Osprey live near lakes and rivers where they hunt for fish and small amphibians.
 Osprey typically mate for life and will return to the same nest every year.

 Not to be confused with mountain goats, bighorn sheep are mostly brown with a white muzzle and rump.
 Both rams and ewes have horns, although the rams are much more prominent and have a distinctive curl.
 When two rams are vying for the attention of a ewe they will sometimes go head-to-head, using their impressive horns as battering rams.